HarikeshKS/HarikeshKS/README.md

 ---

 <p align="center"> © 2024 Harikesh Kumar Sharma, all rights reserved.
-Made with ❤️ for a better web. </p>
+Made with ❤️ for a better web & bug-free apps. </p>

 ---

 ## 🎵 Music Stuff

-When I’m not immersed in code, you’ll find me jamming to tunes, exploring rhythms, and creating melodies.
+When I’m not immersed in code or testing, you’ll find me jamming to tunes, exploring rhythms, and creating melodies.
 Music fuels my creativity and keeps me inspired!
 Here’s what I love to do:

 - 🎤 **Singer and Beatboxer**: I express myself through singing and crafting unique beats with just my voice.
 - 🎸 **Guitarist**: Strumming the strings is my go-to way to unwind and create.